11 Best Camping Solar Panel chargers for backpacking & bike touring

 To choose the best camping solar panel charger for your needs you must first assess what those needs are.

 Do you plan on spending days and days in a row hiking or cycle touring in remote areas without any chance to find a power outlet?
-Will you use your phone and electronic devices constantly, for navigation, taking pictures, listening to music or whatever?
+Will you use your phone and electronic devices constantly, for hiking or bikepacking navigation, taking pictures and video with your action cam, listening to music or whatever?
 Will you rely on the solar panel as your only source of electricity to keep those devices juiced?

 If the answer to these questions is “yes”, then you need a more powerful solar charger, and possibly a high-capacity power bank.